 He sent a pic of a blazer with large orange roses.
 Said he’d wear that.

-How is it that no one thinks I’m kidding?
-(And even now I’m wondering if I shouldn’t have at least worn the orange dress for the reception, but an outfit change is more than I could muster).
+How is it that no one knows I’m kidding?
+And even now I’m wondering if I shouldn’t have at least worn the orange dress for the reception, but a costume change was more than I could muster.

-As MOB I’m in a supporting role.
 Our daughter wanted both her father and I to walk her down the aisle.
 I just couldn’t see myself in the orange whirlwind dress.
 It felt like a dress that would attract too much attention.
+MOB is a supporting role.

 What are the traditions, if any, behind how the wedding party dresses?